ariakerstein/hugo-2021/content/posts/When to show your work.md

 1. Gather initial inputs from experts
 2. Write a perspective/POV/post
 3. Share it early for stakeholder feedback (say 70%-80% confidence, not more).
-I like to frame it as a request for comments [RFC]().
+I like to frame it as a request for comments (RFC)
 4. Finalize a decision

 If you don't do this one real alternative (from personal experience, not fun) is to feel as if you’re driving the car with everyone’s hand on the steering wheel.
 It's a great way to get nowhere.